 Staff are permitted to occasionally use school ICT facilities for personal use subject to certain conditions set out below.
 Personal use of ICT facilities must not be overused or abused.
-The ICT manager may withdraw permission for it at any time or restrict access at their discretion.
+The Digital Operations Leader may withdraw permission for it at any time or restrict access at their discretion.